thevxn/todolator/README.md

 - Solve current task not resetting after a new task is created
 - Fix title bar on Mac (<https://v2.tauri.app/learn/window-customization/#creating-a-custom-titlebar>)
 - Add a way to track the last succesful reminder of a Task Definition so that instances are spawned from the last reminded time instead of starting at the first ocurrence every time
+  - Added Recurrence enum to definitions
+  - TODO: If the definition is recurring, set the `last_recurrence` to `start` initially